 School Librarian students must complete additional steps to ensure their certification or change of rank is processed in a timely manner.

-As soon as they enroll in the program, students in the School Librarian program will be asked to complete an Advanced Level Educator Packet distributed by
+As soon as they enroll in the program, students in the School Librarian program should ask Dr. Maria Cahill, who is the advisor for all School Librarian students.